 Aaron Pam, Esq., is a New York attorney and sole practitioner who represents individuals and businesses in civil and criminal investigations, litigation, mediations, arbitration, appeals, and general business matters, including social media-related and cyberlaw matters involving Internet privacy, cyberbullying, defamation, revenge porn, and free speech cases.

 Mr. Pam began his career as an assistant district attorney, where he served from 1996-1998, in the Kings County District Attorney’s Office in Brooklyn, New York.
 From 1998 through 2000, he served as a law clerk to the Honorable George Bundy Smith, Senior Associate Judge of the New York Court of Appeals.
 From 2000 through 2004, Mr. Pam was an associate in the New York law firm Kaye Scholer LLP in the Litigation Department.
 From 2004 through 2007, Mr. Pam was a litigation associate in the New York law firms of Dickstein Shapiro LLP and Epstein Becker & Green, P.C., respectively.
-Mr. Pam is of counsel to the New York law firm, Yankwitt LLP.

 Mr. Pam is admitted to practice in New York (1997) and New Jersey (1996).
 He is also a member of the Bar of the United States Supreme Court (2004), and is admitted to practice in the United States District Courts for the Southern District of New York (2000), Eastern District of New York (2000), and District of New Jersey (1997).